ngua/rumps/TODOS/persistence.md

 **Status**: Public API stub exists with `todo!()` implementation.
 Internal `data_internal()` stub also exists with `todo!()`. `DataStatus` enum defined.

+**Transaction Note**: The signature includes optional `ctx: Option<&TransactionContext>` for future-proofing, but Phase 2 implementation does NOT need to use it.
+Transaction snapshot isolation will be added in Phase 5.

 - [x] Implement proper `DataStatus` enum with variants: NoData(0), HasValue(1), HasDescendants(10), Both(11)
 - [ ] Implement DATA operation:
   - Use `load_node()` for cache-aware node access
   - Return enum: `NoData`, `HasValue`, `HasDescendants`, `Both`
-  - Use transaction snapshot isolation if context provided
+  - ~~Use transaction snapshot isolation if context provided~~ (moved to Phase 5.4)
 - [ ] Add async tests for all four DATA states
 - [ ] Verify correct behavior for partial paths